People

 Graduate Student

-Kirsten MacAulay is a first-year MA student in the Child and Youth Studies department, supervised by Dr. Naomi Andrews.
+Kirsten MacAulay is finishing up her MA in the Child and Youth Studies department, supervised by Dr. Naomi Andrews.
 She completed her Honours BA in Child and Youth Studies at Brock University.
 Her previous experience as an Internationally Board-Certified Lactation Consultant provided her with a strong understanding and passion for the complexities and richness of new motherhood and mother-infant relationships.
 Her research interests include parenting, mother-child relationships, adverse childhood experiences, grief, children’s mental health, education equity, children’s agency and participation within family law, social justice, and children’s experiences with environmental injustice.

 Veronika Fendler